AriZuu/wiced-driver/README.md

 LwIP driver for Cypress WICED WIFI
 ===================================

 This library contains a LwIP driver (for picoos-lwip library).
-It works with stock LwIP by using PBUF_LINK_ENCAPSULATION_HLEN to reserve space for Wiced SDK headers that exist before ethernet header.
-Two-byte padding in beginning of ethernet frame is used, but the padding word overlaps with last two bytes of Wiced SDK headers.
-A little bit odd, but as LwIP never really touches the contents of the padding word this was an easy way to get correctly aligned packet (DMA processing in Wiced SDIO layer requires that Wiced headers begin on 32-bit boundary - at least on STM32F2xx).

 I have tested this using MXCHIP EMW3162 module + EMB-380-S2 development board (both are available at least from seeedstudio.com).
 It works also with WifiMCU, which uses EMW3165.